 I’ve been watching the leaves change color in my neighborhood over the past few days, and it’s been prompting me to get out and drive my old cars as much as I can before the weather turns south.
 Here at ACC, we’ve already started work on our annual Scottsdale insider’s guide for the upcoming January auctions.
 These things together are my annual reminder that winter is coming.
 Soon.

-For a lot of us, that means it’s time to put cars away and turn our attention to other (less interesting) things.
+For a lot of us, that means it’s time to put cars into vehicle storage units or garages and turn our attention to other (less interesting) things.
+If you will be keeping your vehicle inside your garage, you should check the condition of your garage door to determine whether you need a new garage door installation or not.
+Taking care of regular maintenance and any needed garage door repair is a good way to help ensure the security of your vehicle.
 For others, this is a great time to tear into our cars to fix or adjust the things that have been driving us nuts all summer.

 I have a foot planted in both camps.
 My C10 is a continuing project, while my Caprice is more or less complete and just sitting there in its dry spot.
 This winter, I’m going to be hunting for a set of black seatbelts for the truck, a driver’s side front wheel well hoop molding (OEM and used, to match the other three), and I still need to make a/c lines so I can charge the system.
 The Caprice?
 Well, I might buff and wax it.